When is a medically assisted alcohol detox needed?

 However, there is a significant risk that if chronic heavy drinkers stop drinking suddenly they may experience withdrawal seizures, like an epileptic seizure, which can be fatal.

-Withdrawal seizures may also be a symptom of delirium tremens.
+Withdrawal seizures from alcohol detox may also be a symptom of delirium tremens.
 Those who have been drinking particularly heavily for a long time are at an increased risk of developing delirium tremens which also includes symptoms of extreme confusion (delirium) uncontrollable tremor (tremens), fast heartbeat, dangerously high blood pressure, disturbing dreams, visual and auditory hallucinations and epileptic type seizures.
 Untreated delirium tremens are classed as a medical emergency and can be fatal.